 Recently Adopted Accounting Standards

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework – Changes to the Disclosure Requirements for Fair Value Measurement.
 The new guidance modifies the disclosure requirements related to fair value measurements in Topic 820, Fair Value Measurement, including removing certain previous disclosure requirements, adding certain new disclosure requirements, and modifying certain other disclosure requirements.
-The ASU will be effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-The effective date for both standards was January 1, 2020.
-The Company adopted these standards on January 1, 2020.
-There was no impact to the Company’s financial statements upon the adoption.
+The ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
+The effective date for this standard was January 1, 2020.
+The Company adopted this standard on January 1, 2020.
+There was no impact to the Company’s financial statements or related disclosures upon the adoption.

 Recent Accounting Standards Not Yet Adopted

 In December 2019, the FASB issued ASU 2019-12, Simplifying the Accounting for Income Taxes, which removed certain exceptions to the general principles of the accounting for income taxes and also improves consistent application of and simplification of other areas when accounting for income taxes.
-The guidance is effective for the Company beginning in the first quarter of fiscal year 2021.
+The guidance will be effective for the Company beginning in the first quarter of fiscal year 2021.
 Early adoption is permitted.
-The Company is evaluating the effect this standard will have on its financial statements and related disclosures.
+The Company has determined that the adoption of this standard will have no material impact on its financial statements and related disclosures.

 The entire disclosure for all significant accounting policies of the reporting entity.